airbnb/javascript/README.md

     }
     ```

-  - Don't put side effect into default parameter
+  - Avoid side effects with default parameters

-  > it introduces confusion and subtlety.
-Arguments in function call are evaluated at call site, but default parameters are not evaluated at define site.
+  > Why?
+They are confusing to reason about.

   ```javascript
   var b = 1;